Buddhism in the United States: Women and Buddhism

-Rita M. Gross, a feminist religious scholar, claims that many people converted to Buddhism in the 1960s and 1970s as an attempt to combat traditional American values.
+Rita M. Gross, a feminist religious scholar, claims that multiple people converted to Buddhism in the 1960s and 1970s as an attempt to combat traditional American values.
 However, in their conversion, they have created a new form of Buddhism distinctly Western in thought and practice.
 Democratization and the rise of women in leadership positions have been among the most influential characteristics of American Buddhism.
 However, another one of these characteristics is rationalism, which has allowed Buddhists to come to terms with the scientific and technological advances of the 21st century.
 Engagement in social issues, such as global warming, domestic violence, poverty and discrimination, has also shaped Buddhism in America.
 Privatization of ritual practices into home life has embodied Buddhism in America.
 The idea of living in the "present life" rather than focusing on the future or the past is also another characteristic of American Buddhism.

 American Buddhism was able to embed these new religious ideals into such a historically rich religious tradition and culture due to the high conversion rate in the late 20th century.
 Three important factors led to this conversion in America: the importance of religion, societal openness, and spirituality.
 American culture places a large emphasis on having a personal religious identity as a spiritual and ethical foundation.
 During the 1960s and onward, society also became more open to other religious practices outside of Protestantism, allowing more people to explore Buddhism.
 People also became more interested in spiritual and experiential religion rather than the traditional institutional religions of the time.

 The mass conversion of the 60s and 70s was also occurring alongside the second-wave feminist movement.
-While many of the women who became Buddhists at this time were drawn to its "gender neutral" teachings, in reality Buddhism is a traditionally patriarchal religion.
+While some of the women who became Buddhists at this time were drawn to its "gender neutral" teachings, in reality Buddhism is a traditionally patriarchal religion.
 These two conflicting ideas caused "uneasiness" with American Buddhist women.
 This uneasiness was further justified after 1983, when some male Buddhist teachers were exposed as "sexual adventurers and abusers of power."
 This spurred action among women in the American Buddhist community.
 After much dialogue within the community, including a series of conferences entitled "The Feminine in Buddhism", Sandy Boucher, a feminist-Buddhist teacher, interviewed over one hundred Buddhist women.
 She determined from their experiences and her own that American Buddhism has "the possibility for the creation of a religion fully inclusive of women's realities, in which women hold both institutional and spiritual leadership."